grork/CoAwaitUIThread/README.md

     }

 ##### co_await, co_routines
-At the time of writing, I don't think I could claim to be an expert in the wonders of `co_await` & friends.
-What I *do* know is that writing code using `co_await` is significantly cleaner & easier to read than the PPL & it's promise-like syntax.
+At the time of writing, I don’t think I could claim to be an expert in the wonders of `co_await` & friends.
+What I _do_ know is that writing code using `co_await` is significantly cleaner & easier to read than the PPL & it’s promise-like syntax.
+Because of that I was using co_await in my code, and struggling understand where & how the “continuation” of the co_routines were going to execute.

-Because of that I was writing some code, and I was trying to understand where & how the "continuation" of the co_routines were going to execute.
-After some diving, and consultation on [twitter](https://twitter.com/kennykerr/status/821086254443872256), I think I understand enough to leverage some code from [C++/WinRT](https://github.com/microsoft/cppwinrt), to allow me to creat the helper here.
+After some diving, and consultation on [twitter](https://twitter.com/kennykerr/status/821086254443872256), I think I understand enough to leverage some code from [C++/WinRT](https://github.com/microsoft/cppwinrt), to allow me to create the helper here.

 #### Resources